jadonk/bonescript/README.txt

 by performing 'git pull' in the Cloud9 IDE command bar at the bottom or by performing the same command from the shell in the /var/usr/cloud9 folder.

-I expect to have something that provides most of the Arudino functions and is generally usable by Summer 2012.
-The use of Arudino functions is for both familiarity and because they represent a set of functions that new users have been able to comprehend and utilize for interesting things.
+I expect to have something that provides most of the Arduino functions and is generally usable by Summer 2012.
+The use of Arduino functions is for both familiarity and because they represent a set of functions that new users have been able to comprehend and utilize for interesting things.